canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 ## Contribute through professional services

-If your department would like to leverage professional services to contribute to third party projects, see [Guide for publishing Open Source Code](publishing-open-source-code.md#obtain-rights-to-custom-code-in-contracts)
+If your department would like to leverage professional services to contribute to third party projects, see [Obtain Rights to Custom Code in Contracts](publishing-open-source-code.md#obtain-rights-to-custom-code-in-contracts)

 ## Publish contributions regardless of upstream acceptance

-Whether or not a given set of changes is accepted upstream as a contribution, the changes should still be published in accordance with the [publication guide](https://github.com/canada-ca/open-source-logiciel-libre/blob/master/en/guides/publishing-open-source-code.md).
+Whether or not a given set of changes is accepted upstream as a contribution, the changes should still be published in accordance with the [Guide for Publishing Open Source Code](https://github.com/canada-ca/open-source-logiciel-libre/blob/master/en/guides/publishing-open-source-code.md).

 Publication allows upstream, the original project, to pick up the changes at some later date, and allows 3rd parties to pick up the changes independently of when or whether upstream does so.